Before applying for a Poland visa, it’s important to know which one fits your travel plans:

 Visa Process for EU Citizen’s Family in Poland

 This process makes visa applications easy for family members of EU citizens living in Poland who are not Polish citizens or permanent residents.
-Eligible individuals include spouses, children, and parents of EU citizens.
+Eligible individuals include spouses, children, and also parents of EU citizens.

 Who Can Apply for Simple Visa Procedure for EU Citizens’ Family in Poland